 The researchers note that among urban districts that offer summer programs, many cannot attract more than half of the targeted students.
 Moreover, “few districts provide full-day academic and enrichment summer programs for their entire low-performing or high-need populations.”
 The “biggest threat” to success, they note, remains enrolling the children and ensuring they consistently attend.

-Tags: African-American, children, Hispanic, Latino, poverty, race
+Keywords: African-American, children, Hispanic, Latino, poverty, race